 Useful Formulas

 Resolving Power: Also called spatial resolution or horizontal resolution, is the minimum distance between two points that may be resolved by the microscope.
-It is defined by the equation:
+The resolution formula of a microscope is:

 Depth of Field: This is the longitudinal resolving power of the microscope.
 It is the distance between the nearest object plane that is in focus and the farthest object plane that is also in focus.
 It is defined by the equation: